xplshn/pelf/README.md

 ```
 On the first-run, it will create a config file which you can modify:
 **~/.config/pelfd.json**, this is how your config would look after the first run:
-Sure!
-Here is the updated explanation with "by default" instead of "in this example":

 ```json
 {
   "options": {